 While normally we’d be in and out of the house, leaving our dogs with time to themselves at home, now, we’re likely with our pets 24/7.

 And while that close time spent bonding and spoiling our canine companions is precious to both us and them, some dog experts have warned that it could have some emotional consequences for our pups.

-Queen Elizabeth II’s former corgi trainer suggested that long periods of time spent with our dogs now may mean some serious separation anxiety when – eventually – things go back to normal.
+A former animal trainer who worked with the Queen’s corgis suggested that long periods of time spent with our dogs now may mean some serious separation anxiety when – eventually – things go back to normal.

 Speaking to The Times, animal psychologist Dr Roger Mugford, explained, “With such an overload of quality time with their families, dogs are building up a huge reservoir of over-dependency which could see them suffer when mums and dads suddenly return to work and the children go back to school.”

 He suggested that, once the lockdown is lifted and we begin to return to some semblance of normal life, our dogs may exhibit some stressed behaviours, put simply, because they are adjusting to missing us.

 “Put a webcam on your dog and you’ll see howling and pacing and other distress signs.”

 Rachel Casey, director of canine behaviour and research at the dog charity, said, “All this extra attention could potentially create a ticking time bomb of separation anxiety for our dogs.

 “If they expect us to be about all the time, it will be more difficult for them to cope once we go back to our normal lives and aren’t in the house 24/7.”